Sarasota Wrongful Death Attorneys

 - Medical and funeral expenses that were paid by the estate.

-The deceased victim’s survivors also have the right to sue for additional damages to compensate them for the financial and emotional impact of the death.
+Surviving family members may also file a lawsuit to seek additional damages.
+These damages help compensate for the financial and emotional impact of their loved one’s death.
 These damages may include:

 - The value of support and services the deceased person provided to them.